 If you’ve ever met Meredith, you know that she is a calm and collected individual.
-She’s even-keeled and level headed.
+She’s even-keeled and level-headed.
 Not much gets a rise of out her.
-And she’s always know the right thing to say, very well calculated and likely doesn’t regret much (although I can’t speak for her).
-So, how does someone who climbed the corporate ladder in the financial industry continuously resonate such a profound sense of security and calm?
+And she always knows the right thing to say, very well calculated, and likely doesn’t regret much (although I can’t speak for her).
+So, how does someone who climbed the corporate ladder in the financial industry continuously resonate with such a profound sense of security and calm?

-Meredith developed early on a well tempered barometer and during her corporate adventure, quickly realized she was chasing the unachievable golden parachute.
+Meredith developed early on a well-tempered barometer and during her corporate adventure, quickly realized she was chasing the unachievable golden parachute.
 So, she quit, moved to India, studied yoga and the rest is history.
-Because of this, she is uniquely equipped to help others find that same freedom which often happens to be the exact burden that paralyzes most of us from achieving other goals in our life– like good sleep, well-rounded diet, healthy relationship with food and exercise.
+Because of this, she is uniquely equipped to help others find that same freedom which often happens to be the exact burden that paralyzes most of us from achieving other goals in our life– like good sleep, a well-rounded diet, a healthy relationship with food, and exercise.

 Please welcome her and share comments on this article below.

 Moving towards well-being and getting unstuck in this sticky time

 Our current Covid situation has brought the subject of mental health to the forefront and it has impacted all of our lives in varying and significant ways.

 For many of us, our movement and mobility have been limited over the past several months.
 Quite literally in that you may have canceled a trip or flight.
 Or maybe you’ve had the same tank of gas in your car for months.
 Perhaps you were used to moving at the gym or yoga studio.
 In one way or another, the ways in which you were used to moving through the world have been altered and this has a lot of people feeling stuck, stifled, and sluggish

 As a yoga teacher, a health coach, and a Somatic Experiencing Practitioner in training I’m particularly interested in the role of movement in our wellbeing and mental health and how movement can help us get unstuck.